 Perversely anticipation of changing regulation is also leading to hesitation, a ‘holding off’ on making decisions and building up a resistance to pressing forward.
 Innovators, new entrants and small businesses need certainty too, along with their investors.

 After the success of this first ‘Innovators Forum’ and the overwhelming support for them to continue, we are holding a second roundtable on Wednesday, 18th July – Breaking new ground in Energy Governance.
 Do you want to join the debate?

 This session will build on the previous event and look at how the governance model might be lighter, have greater agility and support participants rather than hinder?
 Can we learn from other regulated markets?

 So If you have ideas and experiences of navigating energy governance and want to share your thoughts, please email us at email@example.com to get involved.
 We look forward to hearing from you.

-Anne is an accomplished manager working in out Transformation Team who understands all aspects of energy governance, compliance and the...
+Anne is an accomplished manager working in the Consultancy Team who understands all aspects of energy governance, compliance and the...
 Read More From Anne Jackson